f5devcentral/access-labs/class4/module1/lab1.rst

 Task 6 - Ensure objects were removed via GUI
 -----------------------------------------------

 #.
-Open a browser and naviage to https://bigip1.f5lab.local
+Open a browser and navigate to https://bigip1.f5lab.local

 #.
 Login to the BIG-IP GUI with the following credentials:
     - Username: **admin**